 Common Motorcycle Accident Injuries in New Jersey

-Motorcycle accidents produce severe, life-altering injuries.
-Unlike car accidents where occupants may walk away with minor injuries, motorcycle collisions frequently result in permanent disability or death.
+Motorcycle accidents often produce severe, life-altering injuries.
+Unlike car accidents, where occupants may walk away with minor injuries, motorcycle collisions frequently result in permanent disability or death.
+Motorcycle accidents often result in both physical injuries and psychological trauma.

 Traumatic brain injuries represent one of the most serious motorcycle accident injuries.
 Even helmeted riders can suffer TBI when their heads strike other vehicles, road surfaces, or objects.
+Severe brain injuries, including traumatic brain injuries, can occur even when helmets are worn and may have lifelong impacts on cognitive, physical, and mental health.
 TBI can cause permanent cognitive impairment, memory loss, personality changes, and loss of earning capacity.
 According to the National Institute of Neurological Disorders and Stroke, traumatic brain injury affects approximately 1.7 million people annually in the United States.

 Spinal cord injuries frequently occur in motorcycle accidents, particularly in high-speed collisions or accidents involving multiple vehicles.
 Spinal cord damage can result in partial or complete paralysis, requiring lifetime medical care, home modifications, and personal assistance.
 The National Spinal Cord Injury Statistical Center reports that motorcycle accidents account for a significant percentage of spinal cord injuries.

-Road rash—severe abrasion injuries from sliding across pavement—causes permanent scarring, disfigurement, and psychological trauma.
+Road rash—severe abrasion injuries from sliding across pavement—can cause permanent scarring, disfigurement, and psychological trauma.
 Riders may require multiple surgeries, skin grafts, and ongoing wound care.

 Other Common Injuries